 • burning and pain in the eyes.

-How do people with myopia of varying degrees see?
+How do people with varying degrees of myopia see?

-Violations that occur in the organs of vision with myopia cause a change in the eyeball, or rather its increase.
+Disturbances that occur in the organs of vision during myopia cause changes in the eyeball, or rather its enlargement.
 The more the size of the eyeball increases, the more vision decreases.

-Myopia causes the eyes to enlarge from 1 to 7 millimeters or more.
-Each deviation from the norm by one millimeter causes visual impairment of three diopters.
+Myopia causes eye enlargement from 1 to 7 millimeters or more.
+Every one millimeter deviation from the norm causes vision deterioration by three diopters.

 There are three degrees of myopia:

-• the first (or weak) - vision is reduced to -3 diopters;
+• first (or weak) - vision is reduced to -3 diopters;

 • third (high or strong) - vision is reduced by more than -6.25 diopters.

 How do people with myopia see?
-When vision is reduced slightly, that is, the first degree of the disease is diagnosed, a person sees 90%.
-In everyday life, this is manifested by minor discomfort.
-For example, it is difficult to see the number of the house on the opposite side of the street or read the sign on the store from a distance.
-At the same time, when considering objects near or reading, no difficulties arise.
-Sometimes on the TV, the picture may become blurry if it is located at a considerable distance.
-For example, by the way a child sees the notes on the board, one can understand whether he has vision problems.
+When vision is slightly reduced, that is, the first degree of the disease is diagnosed, a person sees 90%.
+In everyday life this manifests itself as minor discomfort.
+For example, it is difficult to see the number of a house on the opposite side of the street or read a sign on a store from a distance.
+At the same time, no difficulties arise when viewing objects close up or reading.
+Sometimes the picture on a TV may become blurry if it is located at a considerable distance.
+For example, by the way a child sees notes on the board, you can understand whether he has vision problems.
 In this case, you can do without glasses.
-However, if a certain action requires special concentration, it is still better to use the means of correction.
+However, if a certain action requires special concentration, it is still better to use correction means.
 So, you should wear glasses while driving a car.

 It should be noted that even with a low degree of myopia, you cannot select glasses yourself.
-Incorrectly selected optical aids can exacerbate the problem.
-In addition, there may be a headache or pain in the eyes.
-As you might guess, with each subsequent degree of myopia, a person sees worse and worse.
-With an average degree of myopia, people have to squint to see objects in the distance.
-Already at a distance of several meters, things become blurry outlines.
-In such a situation, it is difficult to distinguish faces on the street, they seem blurry, the features are not guessed.
+Incorrectly selected optical aids can aggravate the problem.
+In addition, you may experience a headache or painful sensations in the eyes.
+As you might guess, with each subsequent degree of myopia a person sees worse and worse.
+With moderate myopia, people have to squint to see objects in the distance.
+Already at a distance of several meters, things take on blurry outlines.
+In such a situation on the street, it is difficult to distinguish faces, they seem blurry, and features cannot be discerned.
 To understand how people with myopia see the world, imagine a blurry photo.
 At a distance of 20-30 centimeters, people with myopia still see well.
-When a high degree of myopia occurs, people see objects only at arm's length.
+When high myopia occurs, people see objects only at arm's length.
 Vision is only 1-2%.
-A person sees the text only if you bring a sheet of paper to the very face.
+A person sees the text only if they hold a piece of paper close to their face.

-In general, myopia is characterized by poor distance vision, while people with myopia can see objects well at close range.
+In general, myopia is characterized by poor distance vision, but people with myopia can see objects well at close distances.

-How a person with visual impairment sees objects is checked in the ophthalmologist's office using special tables.
+How a person with visual impairment sees objects is checked in the ophthalmologist’s office using special tables.
 The most famous of them is the Sivtsev table.
-The test with the help of it is familiar to many from childhood.
+Many people have been familiar with the test using it since childhood.
 It consists of 12 lines.
 From top to bottom, the font size decreases.

 After a diagnosis of myopia is made, the patient is prescribed glasses or contact lenses.
 Optical products will help you see better in everyday life.
 But they do not solve the problem of poor vision.
-Medical intervention is required to correct myopia.
-Currently, there are three main methods of treatment:
+Correcting myopia requires medical intervention.
+There are currently three main treatment options:

 • physiotherapy;